DerGuru/The-Resonant/Chapters/P2-11 - Artifact Reaction.md

 “Found me first,” he said, and felt his pulse give a curious extra beat.

 The slab was cool, then less so, like the temperature had to remember its job after his skin suggested otherwise.
-In his palm, a hum gathered—no louder than thought, but with more manners.
+In his palm, a hum gathered - no louder than thought, but with more manners.
 The fan’s cycle leaned toward it for a breath and then recovered.

 Milo appeared at his shoulder with the stealth of a librarian.
 “Heavy.”